LouisSart/WaterRocket/README.md

 1. The water level has reached the bottom of the tank
 2. The water level speed comes close to zero (meaning hydrostatic equilibrium is reached)

-If the term $\frac{p(z_n)-p_a}{\rho} + gz_n$ becomes negative, then that means the water level is passing under hydrostatic equilibrium, which is physically impossible.
-When this happens the simulation is stopped and the user is informed that the time step should be reduced to ensure physical consistency.

 ### Impact of the initial water height in tank

 ![water_level](water_level.png)